 2) Free core time.
 Families with an income of less than NOK 450,000 (per August 1, 2017) get 20 hours free kindergarten a week.

-The two schemes have now been in place for a couple of years.
-It is therefore necessary to evaluate their effects on concerned parties, as well as whether they contribute to making the kindergarten service available to more groups.
+The two schemes had at the start of the project been in place for a couple of years.
+It was therefore necessary to evaluate their effects on concerned parties, as well as whether they contribute to making the kindergarten service available to more groups.

-In the evaluation we aim at mapping how the schemes work for the individual family, for the municipalities that implement them and for society as a whole.
-A major question is whether the schemes contribute to more families using kindergartens.
-We approach these topics in three different ways.
+In the evaluation we aimed at mapping how the schemes work for the individual family, for the municipalities that implement them and for society as a whole.
+A major question was whether the schemes contribute to more families using kindergartens.
+We approached these topics in three different ways:

 The role of Municipalities

 Although the schemes are national, they must be implemented by municipalities and the municipalities can, to some extent, choose how they want to incorporate the schemes in their work with kindergartens.
-We must therefore map this work in all the municipalities of the country.
+We therefore mapped this work in all the municipalities of the country.

 How families received the schemes

 The motivation behind the scheme is that they should lower the threshold that economically disadvantaged families have in choosing kindergarten.
-We therefore want to map how families evaluate how easy it is to use the schemes and how important lower prices are for them compared with other factors that affect the use of kindergarten.
+We therefore mapped how families evaluate how easy it is to use the schemes and how important lower prices are for them compared with other factors that affect the use of kindergarten.